Online / Remote Assessments

 E-mail: Mark@definingdyslexia.org

 We operate virtually across the UK, providing accessible support wherever you are.
-For in-person appointments, we serve Sheffield, Peterborough, and the surrounding areas.
+For in-person appointments, we serve Sheffield, Peterborough, and the surrounding area.
 Contact us to learn more!